GTASA: Ground Truth Annotations for Spatiotemporal Analysis, Evaluation and Training of Video Models: Introduction

+\textbf{Q1 : Is the generated data physically valid and semantically faithful?} We validate GTASA through human studies covering physical validity and text--video semantic match (Table~\ref{tab:human_evaluation_students}).
+As references we prompt frontier neural generators with the descriptions derived from the same graphs, text being the only specification they accept.
+Even when we additionally condition them on engine-rendered frames, the same failures persist, leaving open the challenge of integrating explicit world models with neural generators.

+\textbf{Q2 : Does GTASA transfer as training data?} We train a VLM and measure video captioning on real footage, where GTASA pretraining improves the model on all seven metrics (Tables~\ref{tab:captioning_results} and~\ref{tab:jury_results}).

+\textbf{Q3 : What do frozen video encoders know about space and time?} On GTASA's exact 3D ground truth we build a spatio-temporal probing benchmark of frozen video features, including inter-entity relational tasks that were previously untestable.
+Across eleven tasks and six encoders, we find that relations between entities are barely decodable from any of them, even by attentive probes, while video pretraining specifically buys motion understanding (Table~\ref{tab:spatial_probes}).

-Our contributions are: \textbf{(1)} A complete, open-source, scalable system for generating multi-actor narrative videos with perfect spatiotemporal annotations, featuring formal temporal orchestration with full constraint support. \textbf{(2)} A dataset of 938 procedurally generated multi-actor videos comprising 28.2K action clips, 892M pairwise spatial relations across 1.45M frames, and 29.6K exact event-to-frame temporal mappings, released publicly along with the generation pipeline for producing additional data at scale. \textbf{(3)} Extensive experiments demonstrate the effectiveness and broad applicability of our approach.
-Human evaluations show that engine-generated videos exhibit substantially higher physical validity and semantic alignment than those produced by state-of-the-art neural generators (\hyperref[q1]{Q1}).
-We further show that these videos are effective for pretraining video captioning models (\hyperref[q2]{Q2}) and provide a valuable analysis and evaluation tool for probing ‘world models’ learned by video encoders (\hyperref[q3]{Q3}).”
+Our contributions are: \textbf{(1)} We open-source GEST-Engine, a production system that compiles GESTs into videos of synchronized multi-actor scenarios with exact ground truth at every frame, extensible by design and documented in a technical report in the supplementary material. \textbf{(2)} We release GTASA: 938 procedurally generated videos of synchronized multi-actor scenarios, comprising 28.2K action clips, 892M pairwise spatial relations across 1.45M frames, and 29.6K exact event-to-frame temporal mappings, along with the generation pipeline for producing additional data at scale. \textbf{(3)} We validate the data through human studies in which frontier generators, the only other systems accepting such synchronized multi-actor specifications, fail (\hyperref[q1]{Q1}), show captioning gains from GTASA pretraining (\hyperref[q2]{Q2}), and build a spatio-temporal benchmark of frozen video encoders with previously untestable inter-entity relational tasks (\hyperref[q3]{Q3}).